Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: INTRODUCTION

-We find that the commonsense reasoning assumption works well in the cooking domain, where users use specific tools for specific actions, e.g., a knife to cut chicken, a fork to grip, a rolling pin to roll, a tong to grip etc. In the FOON dataset~\cite{paulius2016functional}, which has annotations prepared from 100 open-source YouTube cooking videos with a third-person view, the commonsense reasoning action recognition module achieved an average precision of $49\%$ and recall of $50\%$.
-We additionally annotate and show the performance of the whole framework in two full-length YouTube videos that include collaborative actions between two persons.
-The precision and recall of the overall framework was $0.63$ and $0.43$.
-We finally show a demonstration in simulation of two robots and in a proof-of-concept demonstration in the real world the learning and execution of all the actions of a third video using the open-sourced platform.
+We find that the commonsense reasoning-based action recognition module works well in the cooking domain.
+In the FOON dataset~\cite{paulius2018functional}, which has annotations prepared from 100 public domain YouTube cooking videos with a third-person view, the commonsense reasoning-based action recognition module achieved an average precision of $41\%$ and recall of $69\%$.
+We additionally annotate and show the performance of the whole system in six \textit{new, previously unseen} full-length YouTube videos that include collaborative actions between two persons.
+The precision and recall of the overall system was $0.58$ and $0.51$.
+We finally show a demonstration in simulation of two robots and in a proof-of-concept demonstration in the real world executing all the actions of one video using the open-source platform.

-The current framework is focused on cooking videos assigning to objects properties such as ``tools'', ``ingredients'' and ``containers.''
-We hypothesize that these properties are easily transferable to other domains as well, such as furniture manufacturing, and we leave investigating this for future work.
+The current system is focused on cooking videos assigning to objects properties such as ``tools'', ``ingredients'' and ``containers.''
+We leave investigating its applicability to other domains for future work.
 An additional limitation is that the extracted action sequences are executed in an open-loop manner and thus do not withstand real-world failures or disturbances.

 Nevertheless, we are excited that this work brings us a step closer to having robots generate and execute a variety of semantically meaningful plans from watching cooking videos online.